 When fishing a spinnerbait, the spin of the metal blades create flashes which attract fish to the bait by simulating prey.
 This action attracts and causes the fish to move toward the bait.
 The level of vibrations created by the spinnerbaits depends a lot on the size and the shape the spinnerbait.
-Here, we’ll look at what goes into making a good spinnerbait design as well as the various types and, lastly, suggest a few proven tips to help your catch more fish using spinnerbaits.
+Here, we’ll look at what goes into making a good spinnerbait design as well as the various types and, lastly, suggest a few proven tips to help you catch more fish using spinnerbaits.

 Spinnerbaits use different types of blades that serve a variety of purposes.
 Some blade designs require more speed while others require less speed to start a spin, maintain a spin and control the speed of retrieval.
 The type of blade also affects the level of vibration and flash.
-With a broader sized blade the vibration is at a higher level.
+With a broader sized blade, the vibration is at a higher level.
 Slimmer blades create a lower level of vibration.
-The color, texture and size of the blade are all factors that affect the degree of flash in spinnerbait.
-Blades that are painted pock- marked fluorescent or silver would all produce varying degrees of flash depending on the light conditions.
+The color, texture, and size of the blade are all factors that affect the degree of flash in spinnerbait.
+Blades that are painted pockmarked fluorescent or silver would all produce varying degrees of flash depending on the light conditions.

-Popular spinnerbaits include the Colorado – a spoon shaped blade that causes heavy vibrations and great for muddy, shallow water, low visibility situations.
+Popular spinnerbaits include the Colorado – a spoon-shaped blade that causes heavy vibrations and great for muddy, shallow water, low visibility situations.
 Willowleaf designs are prized for their flash with real-life baitfish simulation and are perfect for clear, deeper water conditions with their elongated slim design.
 The Indiana is a blend of the Colorado and the Willowleaf and is well-suited for fishing varying water depths in water neither overly clear or muddy.
 Tandem blades excel in dark waters with dense cover.

 Wire arm lengths

 Spinnerbait types are generally classified as short arm, where the top wire is shortened, or the long arm with a lengthened top wire.
 Anglers tend to favor the short arm spinnerbaits for vertical presentations and in cases where the lift and drop technique is needed.
 The long arm spinnerbaits are more versatile and you can use them practically anywhere.
-However, the long arm excels in grass or bush like ground cover and for horizontal retrieves.
+However, the long arm excels in the grass or bush alike ground cover and for horizontal retrieves.

 How to Fish Spinners